Compare Quotes From Merchant Account Providers, Today.

 Well known for its user-friendly interface and competitive pricing.

 Zettle is part of PayPal, which is a long-time player in the taking payments game.
 Zettle is well known for its user-friendly interface and competitive pricing, making it a popular choice for small and medium-sized businesses.
-With Zettle, Paypal is the company that provides you with the account you use to hold your funds and it’s also Paypal that processes your payment.
-Like takepayments, they provide you with a hosted payment gateway, so it deals with the actual taking payment; making it less hassle for you.
+With Zettle, PayPal is the company that provides you with the account you use to hold your funds, and it’s also PayPal that processes your payment.
+Like takepayments, they provide you with a hosted payment gateway, so it deals with the actual taking of payment, making it less hassle for you.

-For this reason, it’s well suited to smaller-sized businesses.
-Its lack of contract boosts its attractiveness, as does its competitively priced card machines and EPOS systems, which can cover the needs of small and growing businesses.
+For this reason, it’s well-suited to smaller businesses.
+Its lack of contract boosts its attractiveness, as do its competitively priced card machines and EPOS systems, which can cover the needs of small and growing businesses.
 Its main strength, however, is its simplicity; all you need is the Zettle app for both in-person and online payments.
 You don’t even need a card machine.

 How Much Does Zettle Cost?